Purgatory Park Master Plan

 Purgatory Park is a beautiful nature area that I truly enjoy.
 Almost everyday of the past seventeen years I've walked one of our dogs, walked with my family, or gone for a run in the park.
 I first started walking in the unmaintained areas in 2006 and then began walking on the maintained trails in 2018.
 Over those years there has been an increased effort by volunteers, and the city, to restore the park.
 Without these restoration efforts, the park would have continued to degrade into a park filled with invasive species.
 Unfortunately, either by increased use, or a shift in how it is used, the large, central, unmaintained area is degrading.
 The installation of a bench has encouraged the gathering of off-leash dogs, and their owners, basically turning that section of the park into what most people would call a dog park.
 Except without a fence.
 When I use the maintained trail I find that you experience off-leash dog issues more than when using the unmaintained trails.
 During the high use seasons, I have personally encountered off leash dogs on the maintained trails multiple times a month.
 While I have not witnessed any dog or human injuries in person, I have heard of serious bike accidents, dog bites, and falls on the ice all caused by off leash dogs.
 I have also frequently seen off leash dogs from the park entering our yard, and the neighbors yards, with a few occasions requiring me to clean up a dead animal mess.
 I hope this process can find some good solutions.

-Eric Moreira 12 months ago
+Eric Moreira over 1 year ago

 I think we all agree that Purgatory Park is a treasure meant to be shared with all members of the community.
 One reason it is a "wonderland" is because of the care with which the park staff maintain it.
 I visit Purgatory once or twice a day.
 It was a God send during the Covid lockdown.
 I live near the park and have develop a bond with many of the Minnetonka resident's that visit the park and others that have come from all over the metro to enjoy the park.
 As one resident says, "it is like the downtown gathering spot for many of the Minnetonka neighbors."
 I concur, I may get to other meeting areas in Minnetonka at most quarterly, however I see my neighbor's on a weekly sometimes daily basis at Purgatory Park.
 When it comes to making changes to the park I is important that we proceed cautiously because it is hard to improve on perfection.

-Gordie's Dad about 1 year ago
+Gordie's Dad over 1 year ago

 Purgatory is a wonderland and a gift to everyone.
 I work at Scenic Heights and we use our outdoor learning center daily to introduce kids to the wilderness.
 I also live on Purgatory and our family and neighbors venture into the park all the time.
 We do not think anything needs to change.
 Rules just need to be abided by.
 Off-leash areas for dogs are so special and important for exercise and enrichment, and on-leash areas need to be respected by all.
 Although a fenced in area for all well behaved dogs to play together would be wonderful, I hate the idea of a big, unattractive fence being erected anywhere in our beautiful park.